‘Dark Waters’ is a crowd-pleasing thriller to make you care about companies poisoning our water

 I’m seated across from the inveterate actor and activist at a coffee table in the tony midtown hotel where he’s doing press for his latest film, Dark Waters.
 There’s a shadow of exhausted urgency on his face as he scrolls through his phone for a New York Times article from the day before.

-It’s not that he’s going off-topic from the movie to talk current events; it’s that current events continue running immutably in lockstep with the subject of Dark Waters, a film about the ongoing legal battle to prevent DuPont Chemicals from poisoning its users.
+It’s not that he’s going off-topic from the movie to talk current events; it’s that current events continue running ever in lockstep with the subject of Dark Waters, a film about the ongoing legal battle to prevent DuPont Chemicals from poisoning its users.

-The Times article he mentions is about the Trump administration’s plans to limit the EPA’s scientific and medical research in prescribing public health regulations.
-While the administration regularly touts the vaguely defined benefits of its “historic deregulation,” the new film drills deep into the horrifying truth of what deregulation can mean for average citizens.
+The Times article he mentions is about the Trump administration’s plans to limit the EPA’s scientific research in prescribing public health regulations.
+While the administration regularly touts the vaguely defined benefits of its “historic deregulation,” the new film drills deep into the deadly truth of what deregulation means for average citizens.

 “Basically, it’s more profit for some greedy sociopaths that are conveniently looking the other way from science to justify their own greed,” Robbins says with a withering, complicated realignment of his eyebrows.
 “It’s like they timed it perfectly for us.”